gotchoices/MyCHIPs/doc/learn-tally.md

   attest to the certificate data as it existed when the tally was consummated.
 - Host systems should take reasonable steps to make sure they only have a single entity record for their own local users (such as making a tax ID, or signing key unique)
-- But host systems will not attempt to store a normalized entity record for foreign peers at all.
+- But a host system will not attempt to store a normalized entity record for foreign peers at all.
 Rather, it will maintain a separate copy of the peer certificate for each individual tally.
 - This approach seems bulky in some ways.
 But it should allow a server to operate much